brianmcaudill/thinkingface-release/README.md

 ---

-© 2025 Brian Caudill - All Rights Reserved
+© 2025 Actyra - All Rights Reserved